We work with more than 300 partners to bring you better travel deals

 Autumn and early spring make up Charlotte’s shoulder seasons, although they can still be busy times of the year, especially during students’ spring and autumn breaks.
 October can be a lovely time to visit and experience the foliage around the city changing colour.
 Travellers may be able to find deals on flights to Charlotte and accommodation during these seasons, compared with summer, so it’s a great time to look for a bargain.

-When is the best time to book flights to Charlotte?
+When is the best time to book a flight to Charlotte?

 Which day is cheapest to fly to Charlotte?